Hunter Dickinson: Sophomore season

-For the third time in school history (Juwan Howard/Jalen Rose (1993-94) and Mitch McGary/Glenn Robinson III (2013-14)), Michigan had 2 Preseason All-Big Ten honorees as Dickinson was named along with incoming freshman Caleb Houstan.
-Dickinson was one of five unanimous Preseason All-Big Ten selections (along with Conference Preseason Player of the Year Kofi Cockburn, Trayce Jackson-Davis, E.J.
-Liddell and Jaden Ivey).
-As a sophomore, Dickinson's earned Big Ten Conference Player of the Week for the week of January 17-23, 2022 for his play against Maryland and Indiana when he averaged 23.0 points, 7.5 rebounds, 5.0 points, 1.0 steal, and 1.0 block.
-He posted a career-high 33 points in the rivalry game against Michigan State for interim coach Phil Martelli in an 87-70 victory on March 1.
-Dickinson was named to the Second Team All-Big Ten by both the coaches and the media as well as the All-Defensive Team.
-Then, during the 2022 NCAA tournament on March 19, Michigan defeated (No. 5 AP Poll/No. 8 Coaches Poll) Tennessee 76–68 in the second round to upset the No. 3 seed in the South Region.
-Michigan was led by Dickinson with 27 points, including 3-of-5 on three-point field goals, 11 rebounds, four assists, a block and a steal.
+Dickinson and incoming freshman Caleb Houstan were named Preseason All-Big Ten honorees, marking the third time in school history that Michigan had two such selectees (Juwan Howard/Jalen Rose (1993–94) and Mitch McGary/Glenn Robinson III (2013–14)).
+Dickinson was one of five unanimous Preseason All-Big Ten selections, joining Conference Preseason Player of the Year Kofi Cockburn, Trayce Jackson-Davis, E.J.
+Liddell and Jaden Ivey.
+As a sophomore, Dickinson earned Big Ten Conference Player of the Week for the week ending January 23, 2022 for his play against Maryland and Indiana when he averaged 23.0 points, 7.5 rebounds, 5.0 points, 1.0 steal and 1.0 block.
+He posted a career-high 33 points in the rivalry game against Michigan State for interim coach Phil Martelli in an 87–70 victory on March 1.
+Following the regular season, Dickinson was named to the second-team All-Big Ten by both the coaches and the media as well as the All-Defensive Team.

+During the 2022 NCAA tournament Michigan received an at-large bid as the #11 seed in the South Region.
+On March 17, Michigan defeated #6 seed (No. 24 AP Poll) Colorado State 75–63 behind Dickinson's game-high 21 points, 6 rebounds and 4 blocks.
+On March 19, Michigan defeated #3 seed (No. 5 /No. 8) Tennessee 76–68 in the second round.
+Michigan was led by Dickinson with 27 points, including 3-of-5 on three-point field goals, 11 rebounds, 4 assists, a block and a steal.
 With the win, the Wolverines advanced to the Sweet Sixteen for the fifth consecutive tournament.
+On March 24, Michigan lost to (No. 6/No. 5) Villanova 55–63 in the Sweet Sixteen despite 15 points, 15 rebounds, 3 assists and 2 blocks from Dickinson.

-Dickinson also earned Academic All-Big Ten Team recognition as well as CoSIDA Academic All-District recognition for his 3.32 GPA, making him one of three Big Ten basketball players among the 40 finalist for the 15-man Academic All-America team.
-For the season Dickinson averaged 18.6 points, 8.6 rebounds and 2.3 assists.
-Dickinson repeated as the team leader in scoring and rebounding, becoming the fourth Wolverine to lead the team in both of those categories multiple times.
-Following the first season after the National Collegiate Athletic Association v.
-Alston ruling enabled college and pre-college athletes to earn significant Student athlete compensation, without losing athletic scholarship eligibility, he announced he would return for another season in April.
+Dickinson earned Academic All-Big Ten Team recognition as well as CoSIDA Academic All-District recognition for his 3.32 GPA, making him one of three Big Ten basketball players among the 40 finalists for the 15-man Academic All-America team.
+For the season, Dickinson averaged 18.6 points, 8.6 rebounds and 2.3 assists, repeating as the team leader in scoring and rebounding, He became the fourth Wolverine to lead the team in both of those categories multiple times.
+Following the first season after NCAA v.
+Alston enabled college and pre-college athletes to earn significant student athlete compensation, known as name, image and likeness compensation (NIL), without losing athletic scholarship eligibility, he announced he would return for another season in April.
+Dickinson had 8 to 10 partnership arrangements before the basketball season started in 2021, and stated that the NIL deals contributed to his return.